 A scholarship, unlike a student loan, is money awarded for college that doesn’t need to be paid back.
 Scholarships can help fill the gap when a family isn’t able to save for their entire college bill, and they can put a coveted, more expensive school within reach.
 But just because you feel your child has a good shot at winning a scholarship one day doesn’t mean you should hold off on saving with a 529.
 Here’s why:

 1. You don’t lose all or even most of your savings.

-It’s a myth that you’ll lost your 529 plan if the child wins a scholarship.
+It’s a myth that you’ll lose your 529 plan if the child wins a scholarship.
 A 529 plan offers tax-free earnings and tax-free withdrawals as long as the money is used to pay for qualified education expenses.
 If you end up taking a non-qualified withdrawal, you’ll incur income tax as well as a 10% penalty – but only on the earnings portion of the withdrawal.
 Since your contributions were made with after-tax money, they will never be taxed or penalized.
 You can always use the leftover money for graduate school, continuing education or a future grandchild’s education.

 2. You can avoid the penalty if you get a college scholarship.